bassmanitram/actions-for-nautilus/configurator/help.md

 expressions can be directly used... but it also solves the "mystery" of what the CWD of a command action is if you don't specify it - no spoilers; try it!

-_Most_ things you can specify at a shell prompt can also be used in the **Command line** string when the **Use shell** option is set to `true`.
+_Most_ things that you can specify at a shell prompt can also be used in the **Command line** string when the **Use shell** option is set to `true`.
 Simply experiment to find the limits!

 #### Shells

 At this time there is no way within the extension to specify the default shell to use when the **Use shell** option is activated.
-The extension effectively uses whatever is bound to the system `sh` command.
+The extension uses whatever is bound to the system `sh` command.

-In _most_ Gnome environments this is usually at least a minimally BASH-compatible shell, but if you are executing a shell script, this particular shell implementation may not be adequate for your needs (looking at you, `dash`, the default system shell in Ubuntu and some derivatives).
+In _most_ Gnome environments this is usually an at least minimally BASH-compatible shell, but if you are executing a shell script, this particular shell implementation may not be adequate for your needs (looking at you, `dash`, the default system shell in Ubuntu and some derivatives).

-You can overcome this either by rebinding the `sh` command to the shell of your choice, or by _not_ using the **Use shell** option and, instead, doing the following:
+You can overcome this either by rebinding the `sh` command to the shell of your choice or by _not_ using the **Use shell** option and, instead, doing the following:

-* Make the first line of your script be
+* Make the first line of your script be a "hash bang" stanza

     ```
     #!/path/to/shell